aledecicco/english-programming-language/docs/syntax.md

 In the first case, the string `"hello world"` is assigned to `s`, which is inferred to be a string because of the value it is being assigned.

-In the second case case, the value `2 plus 2` is assigned to `a`, `b`, and `c`.
+In the second case, the value `2 plus 2` is assigned to `a`, `b`, and `c`.
 The operator `plus` will be called one time, and then the result will be copied and assigned to each variable.
 Note that there is a comma after each variable name, including the one before the last one.
 This is called [serial comma](https://en.wikipedia.org/wiki/Serial_comma) and it helps a lot with parsing.

 The third case declares `x` as an empty list of numbers.

 In the fourth case, we declare `y` as a list of whole  numbers and specify by extension the elements it contains. `Let` sentences are the only place where lists can be declared in this way.
-Not that the serial comma is also necessary here for the values.
+Note that the serial comma is also necessary here for the values.

 The fifth case explicitly states the type of the variable `z`.
 It is useful in some border cases where the value is ambiguous, such as this one.
 The value can be understood as `the first element of (y as a string)`, which is the character `'1'`, or `(the first element of y) as a string`, which is the string `"1"`.
 However, since we are specifying that we want a character, only the first interpretation is valid.

 ### If-else
-This sentence, among with other flow control sentences, contains other sentences.
-It has two forms: a simple one and a block one.
+This sentence, among with other flow control sentences, contains other sentences and has two forms: a simple one and a block one.
 Here are some examples:
 ```
 If a is greather than or equal to b, print a, otherwise print b.